 If you live in a house

-We will hand deliver an envelope to your mailbox up to four days before we flush the water main on your street.
-The envelope will contain a letter and a brochure with more information on the program.
+We will deliver an notice to your home up to four days before we flush the water main on your street.

 If you live in an apartment

-We will let your property manager/landlord know, within four days in advance, when the work will begin and how long it will take.
-We will leave a package of information, including a fact sheet on the program to hand out to tenants, and notices to post in the building.
+We will deliver a notice to your property manager/landlord within four days in advance, to let them know when the work will begin and how long it will take.
+We will leave a package of information, including a fact sheet on the program to hand out to tenants, and a notice to post in the building.

 If you operate a business

-We will contact you within four days in advance to let you know when the work will begin and how long it will take.
+We will deliver a notice within four days in advance to let you know when the work will begin and how long it will take.
 We will leave a package of information, including a fact sheet on the program.

 It takes about 30 minutes to one hour to flush the water main on each street.